soibun-sol/multi-search-dashboard/README.md

 3. Make your changes and commit them: `git commit -m 'Add your feature'`.
 4. Push to the branch: `git push origin feature/your-feature`.
 5. Submit a pull request.

-For more detailed guidelines, refer to the [Contributor Covenant](https://www.contributor-covenant.org/).

 ## Tests